Clinical Practice with Families & Children

 Through a selection of strengths-based approaches, the concentration addresses family- and child-focused concerns across a level of need spectrum from poverty and homelessness to communication and interpersonal counseling.

-Students choosing the CPFC track have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.
+Students choosing the CPFC specialization have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.

-There are three CPFC concentration courses:
+There are three CPFC specialization courses:

 - SW 605 Advanced Social Work Practice with Families